Skip to content

 It is tailored to cover the specific hazards and liabilities inherent to different professions, providing coverage for legal expenses, settlements, and judgments that may arise from claims related to mistakes, oversights, or alleged failures to perform professional duties.

-There are two primary types of professional liability insurance: claims-made and occurrence.
 Claims-made requires the policy to be active when both the event and lawsuit occurred, while occurrence ensures coverage for any eligible claim arising from an incident that took place while the policy was in effect.

 This insurance is not a one-size-fits-all solution, but can be customized to the nuances of each profession, offering a safety net against a spectrum of potential liabilities.